 Play for family and friends.
 Facetime your parents and have your child play their piece for them.
 If they live close by invite them over!

-Feel free to send Chris or me a video of your child playing their whole piece.
+Feel free to send us a video of your child playing their whole piece.
 We would love to listen to it and send feedback!

 Good Luck All!

 Robert O’Connor Miller